 Imagine you are on a Par 5 and you just hit a drive that went 230 yards, 200 of which went right down the fairway and 30 that hooked off into the 70’s porn bush as my friend likes to call the rough.
 The blue stake is easily 100 yards away, but it is difficult to judge the distance from your spot to the flag because of your crappy lie.
 Looking to simply hit it far, you grab a 3 wood, take a good whack, and now are 180 yards closer, but on the rough on the other side.
 Your third shot is now a real tough one because you are somewhere between 130-150 yards to the pin, but with no white marker in sight, it is a complete guessing game.
 You decide to go with a 9 iron and come up short of the green.

-GPS tracking and navigation technology has given us the ability to find our way if we are lost, see if our teenagers are speeding and more.
-Satellite technology continues to progress to the point where GPS devices are now able to help us locate our cars, recover our vehicles if they are stolen and now improve our golf game.
+GPS tracking and navigation technology have given us the ability to find our way if we are lost, see if our teenagers are speeding, and more.
+Satellite technology continues to progress to the point where GPS devices are now able to help us locate our cars, recover our vehicles if they are stolen, and now improve our golf game.
 With GPS tracking systems now becoming more prevalent on the golf course, many people are wondering if technology is taking the fun out of the game?

 Is Using A Golf GPS Cheating Or Make The Game Less Fun?